bersling/express-session-angular-ngx/README.md

 ## Tutorial

 Here's a written version of a tutorial.
-There's also a tutorial available on youtube at <coming soon>.
+There's also a tutorial available on youtube at https://youtu.be/QgqO-3FAvds.

 ### Introduction